 Biceps tendon tear is caused by several factors such as shoulder injury and advanced age.
 However, there are risk factors that may contribute to the tearing of your biceps tendon muscles.

-Below are the risk factors that may increase tear of tendon muscles:
+Below are the risk factors that may increase the tear of tendon muscles:

 Shoulder overuse occurs from a repeated shoulder motion while doing daily activities.
 This may be due to sporting activities like tennis, swimming, baseball, and physical labor.
 A continuous overhead motion of your shoulder muscles increases your chances of tendon tear because it wears out the biceps tendons.

 These are anti-inflammatory medications prescribed for various conditions.
 They are effective in the treatment of swelling, bowel disease, asthma, and rashes.
 Corticosteroid injections can also treat joint and muscle conditions, including inflammation of tendinitis.

 However, according to Mayo Clinic, Corticosteroids also carry serious health risks and side effects.
 Long-term use of oral Corticosteroids, for instance, leads to bone thinning and fracture.
 Thus, if you are on long-term corticosteroid therapy, be sure to talk to Dr. Christopher Sforzo about the side effects to reduce your chances of developing biceps tenodesis.

 According to studies, cigarette smoking has serious effects on the body’s muscle-skeletal system.
 This comes from the toxic effect of nicotine, a compound present in cigarettes.
 Increased nicotine intake through smoking reduces your bones’ mineral content and increases your chances of fracture.
 In the study published by The US National Library of Medicine, smoking increased the risk of having a bone fracture by 32% and 13% in men and women, respectively.